-The escrow company is careful to assure that all terms and conditions of the seller's and buyer's contract are performed prior to the sale being finalized.
-This includes receiving monies and paperwork, finishing required forms, and obtaining the release documents for any loans or liens that are to be paid off with the transaction, assuring you have a clear title to your place before the asking price is fully paid.
+The escrow agent insures that all terms and conditions of the seller's and buyer's agreement are performed prior to the sale being finalized.
+This includes receiving funds and records, completing required forms, and getting the release documents for any loans or liens that are to be paid with the transaction, assuring you have a clear title to your house before the agreed upon price is fully paid.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.